 Music is everywhere.
-Besides the obvious compact disc and iPods, music is heard on the radio and television, in movies, and even in elevators.
+Besides the obvious CDs and iPods, music is heard on the radio and television, in movies, and even in elevators.
 Music is performed in a variety of venues from concert halls to small clubs.
 Music is taught in schools, used in business, and is a therapy in

-The Department of Music/Theatre Arts offers a minor in music.
+Department of Music and Theatre Arts offers a minor in music.
+You can supplement your academic major by studying music at an in-depth level.
 In addition to this program, numerous courses and

 Music minors are active members of the department, their ensembles, and the campus community.
 They are stimulated by high performance standards and ample performance opportunities.
-Participation in ensembles enriches the university experience and broadens your
+Participation in ensembles enriches your university experience and broadens your

 horizons.
 Small classes and close interaction with caring